SnowyMouse/invader/README.md

 These are a selection of questions that have been asked over the course of Invader's development.
 - [What operating systems are supported?]
+- [Who owns my map when I build it?]
 - [Why GPL and not MIT or BSD?]
 - [How can I get Invader under a different license?]
 - [Are there any GUI tools?]